Questions and Answers about Medicaid Expansion

 Tab/Accordion Items

-Health coverage through Medicaid is comprehensive.
+Health coverage through NC Medicaid is comprehensive.
 Because these services are covered by NC Medicaid, they are provided at no cost or low cost to you.
 Services include, but are not limited to:

 • Primary care so you can go to a doctor for a check-up or when you are not feeling well